Under Colorado law, manslaughter is a form of homicide that is less serious than murder. You commit manslaughter when:

 - Challenging the procedures the police use for conducting lineups and photo spreads; and

-- The use of experienced private investigators to locate additional witnesses and uncover inconsistencies in the district attorney’s case.
+- Using experienced private investigators to locate additional witnesses and uncover inconsistencies in the district attorney’s case.

-- Failing to maintain chain of custody of evidence,
+- Planting evidence or failing to maintain the chain of custody of evidence,

 - Obtaining a faulty search warrant,

-- Failure to read or observe your Miranda rights, or
+- Failing to read or observe your Miranda rights, or

-- An illegal search and seizure in violation of your rights under the Fourth Amendment to the U.S. Constitution.
+- Conducting an illegal search and seizure in violation of your rights under the Fourth Amendment to the U.S. Constitution.

 - Moore v.
 People, 925 P.2d 264 (Colo.1996); People v.
 Garcia, App.1999, 1 P.3d 214, modified on denial of rehearing, certiorari granted, affirmed 28 P.3d 340, rehearing denied; People v.
 Medina, App.2001, 51 P.3d 1006, rehearing denied, certiorari granted, affirmed 71 P.3d 973.